Satun Entry Requirements

 Visa Required

-How to Apply: Apply at Thai embassy or consulate in home country or country of residence.
-Requires application form, photos, passport, proof of funds, travel itinerary, and fees.
+How to Apply: Apply at Thai embassy/consulate in home country with passport photos, proof of funds, and onward travel

 Arrival Process